#2 Cost of the AFSP?

 - The cost of the continuing professional education or “CPE” courses needed to qualify for the program.

--> Cost # 1— (Updated) The annual cost of the PTIN is now $35.95 as of July 2020.
+-> Cost # 1— (Updated) After the video was made, effective October 1, 2023 the IRS adjusted the cost of getting or renewing a PTIN to $19.75.
 The PTIN is obtained or renewed at the IRS website.

 - You must have a valid PTIN to take your CPE courses.